apache/datafusion/docs/source/user-guide/introduction.md

 - Supports popular object stores, including **AWS S3**, **Azure Blob Storage**, and **Google Cloud Storage**.
 There are extension points for implementing custom object stores.

+## What DataFusion is not

+DataFusion is not a relational database.
+It can not persist data by itself.
+It is an extensible query engine with native support for common file formats and object stores.

 ## Use Cases